theNewDynamic/sophiamcclennen.com/news/_posts/2015-02-04-speaking-on-the-rights-todebt.md

 ---
-title: "Sophia McClennen to speak on "The Rights to Debt" at the Society for Critical Exchange Winter Theory Institute February 5-8."
+title: "Sophia McClennen to speak on “The Rights to Debt” at the Society for Critical Exchange Winter Theory Institute February 5-8."
 layout: post
 category: Event
 ---